 The degree of Biological Sciences is taught jointly by the departments of Plant Sciences and Zoology.
-Additional resources include: University Museum of Natural History, Botanic Garden, Herbarium, Arboretum, Wytham Woods.
+Additional resources include: Oxford University Museum of Natural History, Botanic Garden, Herbarium, Arboretum and Wytham Woods.

 Practical laboratory work is an integral part of teaching and there is a compulsory one-week field trip for all first-year students to Pembrokeshire to study ecology (for which a contribution of £200 is required from every student).
-Fieldwork is a crucial part of some courses; for example, there are field days associated with a number of the second-year practical courses and in the third year students may be able to attend an optional overseas field course.
-Many students carry out their research projects in the field, either in the UK or abroad.
+Fieldwork is a crucial part of some courses; for example, there are field days associated with a number of the second year practical courses and in the third year students may be able to attend an optional overseas field course.
+Most students carry out their research projects in the lab or the field, either in the UK or abroad.
 All overseas work requires financial contributions from the student.
-Current costs are detailed at ox.ac.uk/ugbiosci: see Fees and Funding tab.
+See details of current costs.

 After graduation, Jenny spent several years in a medical communication agency environment, and now has her own business, working directly with major global pharmaceutical companies.
 She explains: ‘The tutorial system and writing opportunities during my degree were critical in developing the skills needed to analyse and interpret data, present them clearly and concisely in context and discuss results of clinical trials.’

 Hannah, now a research assistant at the Royal Veterinary College, reports: ‘My degree gave me a keen interest in my subject and the skills to pursue it.
 So far I have tracked rhinos across deserts, chased birds across oceans, and am currently working with chickens!’